hansenms/iac/sql-alwayson/README.md

 To Do List
 -----------

-Some items that still need work:
+Some items that still need work.
+Feel free to contribute back:

 * Create service user (domain user) for running SQL services.
+* Add more than one replica.
+* Pass encryption parameters to VMs (use disk encryption in [windowsvm](../primitives/windowsvm.json) primitive)
+* Add a default database.
+* Parameterize settings
+    * Patching schedule
+    * Availability Group settings (synchronous, asynchronous, etc)

 Deploy